klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 * ERB from stdlib must be loaded
 * After deserialization, a method that doesn't exist must be called on the deserialized object

 The above fallbacks doesn't affect the payload from working within Ruby on Rails app, as the requirements are easily fulfilled.
 However, they would be show stoppers for any other Ruby Application.
-If you want to test it, you can use the following command, seeing that it works only if we previously load `rails/all`:
+To test it, the following command might be used, seeing that it works only if `rails/all` had been previously loaded:

 * Without `require 'rails/all'`